lukasroegner/homebridge-dyson-pure-cool/README.md

 ## Installation

+* Option 1: Install the plugin via [config-ui-x](https://github.com/oznu/homebridge-config-ui-x)

+   * Search for Dyson on config-ui-x plugin screen

+   * Click Install on Homebridge Dyson Pure Cool plugin

+   * Once installed you will be prompted to set the config

+   * Restart Homebridge Service and plugin should be loaded with accessories.

-Install the plugin via npm:
+* Option 2: Install the plugin via npm:

 ```bash
 npm install homebridge-dyson-pure-cool -g